pujajais/BlogsDatabase/README.md

 x) Exit
 Please enter your choice:

 We'll refer to this screen as the main menu.
-Entering a number would select the corresponding user, while x would end the program.
+Entering a number  selects the corresponding user, while x  ends the program.

-If a user is select, the application displays the user menu like the following:
+If a user is selected, the application displays the user menu like the following:

 User - John Doe